Naruh1010/Alchemy/README.md

 ## :lady_beetle: Bugs

+*   Song recognition result animation is triggered again while being played if the screen is pressed on dismissal;
 *   Downloads that are stopped and restarted will not be saved in the database and therefore not be available;
 *   Skipping tracks on the player screen is not as fluid as it used to be and can be choppy;
 *   Some home tiles are not and will not be implemented (Concerts, Did you know, Original videos, ...);